Omni-guides/Wabbajack-Modlist-Linux/README.md

 mkdir /home/omni/Skyrim/modorganizer2
 ```

-You can use vim, nano or any other text editor you like to create the files and contents, I just used:
+You can use vim, nano or any other text editor you like to create these two files and the correct content, I just used:

 ```
 echo "/home/omni/Skyrim/Skyrim-Septimus3/ModOrganizer.exe" > /home/omni/Skyrim/modorganizer2/instance_path.txt